View Richard Boggs's Obituary on gosanangelo.com and share memories

 Richard E. Boggs

 He was born November 16, 1934 in San Angelo.
 His parents were Fred and Alda Boggs of Best-Texon area.
-Richard was preceded in death by his parents and brother Bill.
+Richard was preceded in death by his parents, brother Bill Boggs, and granddaughter Andrea Michelle Collom.

+He is survived by daughter Janna Lee and husband Kyle; grandson Cody Collom and wife Megan; great-grandsons Levi and Grant Collom; nephew Jack Boggs and wife Karen of Utah.
+Also, he is survived by special friends Ramona and David Werst of San Antonio and their dog Bowie, Richard's constant companion when they lived in Mertzon.

+Richard was a true West Texas gentleman with a great many life long friends.

 Online condolences can be made at www.shafferpioneer.com